 "Seeds and Supplements"

-By J. Guthrie
+by J. Guthrie

 "Eagle Seed Forage Soybeans provide an amazing

 amount of tonnage which provides food for deer.

 "Deer want the leaves more than the beans, and you can

 create "runner" beans that grow up the stalks and

-Ready corn and beans you get a
+Ready corn and beans you get a two-season annual crop."

 Kinkel has been consulting with a project in central

-testing and analyzing the Big Fellow RR beans.
+testing and analyzing the Big Fellow ® RR beans.

 "I'm blown away -- some of the plots are producing 14,000

 pounds of food per acre, he says.
 "I've seen their crops

 in these fields that deer are not only feeding in them, but

 bedding in them as well."